Fr. Nick was born in Nashua, New Hampshire, on August 20, 1958, to Carol and Jerry Anctil.

 Fr Nick was honored to serve at the Holy Altar with Fr.
 Peter Kyriakos, Pastor Emeritus, for the first 10 years of his ministry in New Rochelle until his passing in December of 2006.
 He has since shared the Holy Altar with Fr.
 Philip Mugadizi who is now in Kenya, Fr.
 Evan Evangelides who is now serving Annunciation in Stamford, Connecticut, Rev. Dr. Harry Pappas who is now serving Archangels Church in Stamford, Connecticut, Fr.
 Jason Roll who is now serving as Director of the Archdiocese Department of Youth and Young Adult Ministries and finally with Fr.
 Soterios Baroody, now the Chief Financial Officer of the Archdiocese.
 On August 1, 2016, in response to an ever-growing community, Fr.
-Nick welcomed as the first full-time second clergyman in Holy Trinity's history, the then-Deacon Patrick O'Rourke, and continues to share that ministry with Fr.
-Patrick today.
+Nick welcomed as the first full-time second clergyman in Holy Trinity's history, the then-Deacon Patrick O'Rourke, who served the parish until August 1, 2018.

 Fr.
 Nick celebrates his Name Day on the Feast of St. Nicholas, December 6.